 In fact, believe it or not, you can suffer from depression and not even feel sad!

 Here are some examples of what I hear from clients who feel depressed.
-If you notice some of these symptoms, it might be wise to connect with a good psychotherapist.1
+If you notice these signs of depression within yourself, it might be wise to connect with a good psychotherapist.1

 No one should suffer needlessly!

 "I feel that something is missing.
 Nothing is wrong.
 But why does everything feel blah?"

 "I sit around and watch television all day.
 I don't feel like doing anything."

 "I wonder what it's all about.
 Life doesn't have meaning."

 "I cry at the drop of a hat."

 "I'm so tired.
 My body feels heavy.
 It's a chore to do a few dishes."